Janusz Gaładyk: Biography

 During the Invasion of Poland, he commanded the 1st Mountain Brigade until September 6.
 He avoided captivity after the Invasion and was active in the Polish Underground State.
 He was then offered to be commander of the Union of Armed Struggle in Vilnius but he did not take the position.
 On November 11, 1939, he was arrested at the Lithuanian-Belarusian border crossing point by the Soviet authorities.
 He was in prison until July 1941, and after his release, he served in the Polish People's Army, where he was the commander of the Kołtubanka Camp and from March to May 1942 the commander of the 8th Infantry Division.
 Then he served in the I Corps.
 On June 17, 1946, he returned to Poland, and on July 18, 1947, he died in the Military Hospital in Warsaw.
 He was buried at the Powązki Military Cemetery in Warsaw (section B 28 WOJ-5-30).

+While stationed in Mandatory Palestine in 1943, trained the Irgun.